kyang5/coursedescriptions/source/mscs.rst

     http://www.luc.edu/gradschool/about\_facultystaff.shtml
     for the current list of full members.

 #.
+You may finish while still taking :doc:`comp490` or other for-credit
+    courses.
+Alternately you may still be
-Once the committee is approved, you may continue with your
+    continuing with your
+    research in subsequent semesters, after finishing
+    all your required for-credit  courses.
+Then, assuming your *committee is approved*, you maintain full-time
-    research in subsequent semesters registering for the zero-credit-hour Comp 595: Thesis Supervision, if available, or
+    status by getting the GPD to register you for the zero-credit-hour Comp 595: Thesis Supervision, if available, or
     Comp 605: Masters Study, if Comp 595 is not listed.
-If you still need credit hours and have not already had the full number of hours of :doc:`comp490`, you can register for that instead.
     Students may register for any number of semesters of Comp 595/605, subject to time-to-degree-completion constraints.